Rockford

 Distance

-" The Observatory is an open air observatory so please dress appropriately for the weather, bring mosquito protection, and wear sturdy footwear for the 200 yard walk to the observatory. "
+" Pack some snacks for the drive from Rockford; this destination is a justified detour.
+The Observatory is an open air observatory so please dress appropriately for the weather, bring mosquito protection, and wear sturdy footwear for the 200 yard walk to the observatory. "

 Potterville, MI 48876